-If you are the author of a manuscript recently accepted in Applied Vegetation Science, Journal of Vegetation Science or Vegetation Classification and Survey, you are very welcome to prepare a blog post about your paper.
+If you are the author or co-author of a manuscript recently accepted or already published in Applied Vegetation Science, Journal of Vegetation Science, Vegetation Classification and Survey or Palaearctic Grasslands, you are very welcome to prepare a blog post about your paper.

 First, choose the type of contribution you wish to write.
 Then check the section Preparing the post for details on how to prepare the post; note that we offer Word templates for each post type and we kindly ask you to use them when preparing the post.
 Finally, check information in Submitting the post to see how to submit your post for consideration in the blog.